 Section 58.
 Cable Yarding Specifications.
 Yarding systems shall be designed to minimize soil disturbance and damage to reserved timber.
 PURCHASER shall use cable yarding, except as approved by STATE in the Operations Plan.
-PURCHASER shall comply with the following when yarding the timber sale area, except as approved by STATE in the Operations Plan:
+PURCHASER shall comply with the following when yarding the timber sale areas, except as approved by STATE in the Operations Plan:

-- (a) Logs shall have at least one end suspended when yarding across Type N streams and high landslide hazard locations. - (b) When cables pass through or over the stream buffer shown on Exhibit A, all necessary precautions shall be taken to protect all stream buffer components.
+- (a) Logs shall have at least one end suspended when yarding across Type N streams and high landslide hazard locations. - (b) When cables pass through or over the stream buffers or Green Tree Retention Area shown on Exhibit A, all necessary precautions shall be taken to protect all stream buffer components and reserved timber.